sanjaykumar-ML-AI/Sales_Dashboard/README.md

 Return Flag

 Generally optimized star schema data model is preffered if we had Sales Table,Order Table, Customer Table and Product Table Seperatley but we have One Single consolidated Table we dint needed Data Modeling(Star Scehme) Here by Connecting Different Tables
-Also We needed Seperate Date Table for Time Intelligent DAX Functions like YOY Sales and Profit comparision but wehave only 2022 Year sales data in this given dataset we don't need Date Table.
+Also We needed Seperate Date Table for Time Intelligent DAX Functions like YOY Sales and Profit comparision but as we have only 2022 Year sales data in this given dataset we don't need Date Table.

-🏗** Architecture Overvie**w
+🏗**Architecture Overview**
 🔹 Data Flow Architecture

 Raw Transaction Data